anoved/Calibre-Recipe-for-Strange-Horizons/README.md

 Use
 ---

 Select _Schedule news download_ from _Fetch news_.
-Select the _Strange Horizons_ recipe, check _Schedule for download_, and indicate when you would like to new issues to be retrieved.
+Select the _Strange Horizons_ recipe, check _Schedule for download_, and indicate when you would like new issues to be retrieved.
 Based on the Strange Horizons publication schedule, once a week on the weekend is recommended (see discussion under Limitations, above).

 ![Screenshot of Schedule news download window](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/raw/master/Screenshots/Calibre-Download-News.png)